xXvladosXx/DeadToTheEnd/README.md

 # Dead to the end
-This project represents a game with lots of activities to do.
+This is an Attack&Run game.
+Kill all monsters to complete a level.

 # About Project
 Unity version 2021.3.1f1, Rider 2022.1.2